amoakodomson25/HTML-TimerApp/README.md

-# HTML-TimerApp
+# TimerApp
-This is a simple timer app.
+This is a simple timer web app.
+Built with basic HTML5, CSS & JS.

 Features